mmghannam/scipdex/branch_and_price/README.md

 If you try to run the branch-and-price code, you will encounter errors.
 That is because some code is missing and must be implemented by you.
 The error messages tell you what you should do.
 Eg: "The knapsack solver is not implemented yet" implies that you should implement the knapsack solver.

-## 1. Extended Formulation: Modeling with Packings
+## Section 1.
+Extended Formulation: Modeling with Packings
 Next, we switch our perspective to the so-called "extended" formulation of the bin packing problem.
 Instead of modeling with assignments of items to bins we "extend" all possible packings of items into bins.
 A packing is simply a subset of items that be packed into a bin (respecting its capacity).
 Using this concept of packings we arrive at an equivalent formulation:

 Given a set of items $I$ and a set of packings $\mathcal{P}$, we have a variable $z_P$ that is equal to 1 if packing $P$ is used and 0 otherwise.
 We have a set of constraints that ensure that each item is packed into exactly one bin and that the total size of the items in each bin does not exceed the bin capacity.
 The objective is to minimize the number of bins used.